 Mechanical scraping of the site should continue and be planned for mid-February each season to precede potential snowy plover nest-site selection, with additional vegetation control done by early April if no plovers are nesting.
-Within the limitations of recent budget reductions, efforts should be made to secure appropriate staff, equipment, and budget prior to each season to ensure adequate site preparation.
-This would include experienced operator(s) communicating with monitors, agency, and Wildlife Services personnel, and access to a road grader or a four-wheeldrive tractor with Gannon box or equivalent box scraper.
+If plovers are not present on-site in February, mechanical scraping should be delayed until late March to ensure clearing of seedlings following any late rains.
+Efforts should be made to secure appropriate staff, equipment, and budget prior to each season to ensure adequate site preparation.
+This would include experienced operator(s) communicating with monitors, agency, and Wildlife Services personnel, and access to a road grader or a four-wheel-drive tractor with Gannon box or equivalent box scraper.
 Additional mechanical scraping to reduce vegetation in the off-season has been recommended previously and should continue to be considered as an option.

-The possibility of herbicide application should continue to be considered, particularly in light of the shift in abundance and distribution of mustard throughout the site this season.
-Continued monitoring and herbicide treatment of perennial pepperweed and Bermuda grass will be necessary.
+A focused effort of multiple herbicide treatments in the off-season is needed to reduce the increasing cover of Bermuda grass in the western portion of the site.
+Continued monitoring and herbicide treatment of perennial pepperweed will be necessary, although the dramatic reduction this season suggests that eradication may be near.
+Additional herbicide treatment and physical clearing of vegetation in the eastern portion of the site will be needed once pepperweed eradication has been confirmed.
+The possibility of herbicide application should continue to be considered, particularly in light of the shift in abundance and distribution of mustard throughout the site in recent years.
 Non-native and peripheral scrub vegetation should continue to be removed to reduce encroachment of these species on the site as well as to reduce potential predator perches.
 Efforts in recent years have been successful in reducing non-native invasive plant species, including iceplant, mustard, sea-rocket (Cakile maritima), cocklebur (Xanthium spinosum), pampas grass (Cortaderia sp.), garland chrysanthemum, sweet fennel (Foeniculum vulgare), Russian thistle (Salsola tragus), Brazilian pepper tree (Schinus terebinthifolius), tamarisk and Acacia sp..
 Coordination is needed in removal of any piles of vegetation or soil generated.
 Previous seasons, piles of manually removed iceplant had been deposited and left within the nesting site, creating small hummocks used by raptors and corvids, and creating the potential for the site-clearing equipment to spread the iceplant into the nesting area.

 If snowy plover nesting is to be re-established, the access points between upland nesting habitat and tidal flat foraging habitat would need to be maintained and expanded.
-Encroachment of vegetation along the fill periphery and increasing density of saltmarsh vegetation between the fill and western tidal mudflats appears to have formed enough of a barrier to plover chicks that site-selecting adults have abandoned D Street as a nesting site.
+Encroachment of vegetation along the fill periphery and increasing density of saltmarsh vegetation between the fill and western tidal mudflats appears to have formed enough of a barrier to plover chicks that siteselecting adults have abandoned D Street as a nesting site.
 Non-vegetated pathways at least three to eight meters wide would need to be cleared through the saltmarsh to make the site again suitable for use by snowy plovers.
 However, current regulatory processes appear to not recognize the importance of non-vegetated tidal mudflat habitat for shorebirds and to prevent maintenance or creation of such pathways without mitigation for saltmarsh.

-The signs installed in past seasons and replaced this season may have reduced human intrusion into nesting areas.
+The signs installed in past seasons and replaced in recent years may have reduced human intrusion into nesting areas.
 Interpretive/informational signs or kiosks at entrances or adjacent focal points of public activity, recreation, viewing, or access would lessen the need for confrontation or law enforcement, lessen the likelihood of impacts such as colony disturbance, chick and egg losses, and increase public awareness, cooperation, understanding, and support.
 To limit use by perching raptors, all signs should be topped with anti-perching hardware such as Nixalite.